 "The first time I heard about La Mer was in middle school, and I read that J.Lo used it," she told the publication.
 "I didn't always use it, but once I started making money, I was like, 'I can actually afford to treat myself.'
 To me, skin care is a pleasure."

-Depending on whether or not she'll be out in the sun, Wu also shared this fan-favorite pick from La-Roche Posay as her number one go-to.
+Depending on whether or not she'll be out in the sun, Wu also shared this fan-favorite pick from La-Roche Posay as her number one go-to sunscreen.
 (Psst!
 Byrdie HQ is also obsessed!)

 To ensure she gets off every last trace of makeup after a long day at work, Wu says she loves a thorough double cleanse.
 This cult-loved oil is the first luxe step before she dabbles in a longtime drugstore favorite next.

 Yep!
 Wu still uses Clearasil within her nightly beauty regimen.
 "Seriously.
-I've been using it since I was a teenager," she told The Times.
+I've been using it since I was a teenager," she told The New York Times.

 She continues: "And, I'm really into these Alpha Beta peels by Dr. Dennis Gross.
 If I want to be really glow-y the next day, I definitely use them."

-According to a recent interview that went down with Today, the star swears by this beloved (and very gentle) cleanser from Dermalogica.
+According to an interview with Today, the star swears by this beloved (and very gentle) cleanser from Dermalogica.